Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 Hardness of Tuning

-It’s important to have a thorough understanding of the workload and query patterns before tuning the SQL Server instance to efficiently handle SOS_SCHEDULER_YIELD delays.
+It’s important to have a thorough understanding of the workload and query patterns before tuning the SQL Server instance to handle SOS SCHEDULER_YIELD delays efficiently.
 Finding the ideal balance between concurrency and resource allocation may be difficult.

 Long-Running Queries’ Effect